JavaScript API Reference

 if (window.ezsubscriptions?.ready) {

-window.ezsubscriptions.showPaywall({ offer: "premium-plan" });
+window.ezsubscriptions.showPaywall({ product: "remove-ads" });

 }

-Access Methods 🔗
+Access Methods

 hasAccess(query)

-const access = await ezsubscriptions.hasAccess("premium-access");
+const access = await ezsubscriptions.hasAccess("remove-ads");

-await ezsubscriptions.hasAccess("premium-access");
+await ezsubscriptions.hasAccess("remove-ads");

-await ezsubscriptions.hasAccess({ tier: "premium-access" });
+await ezsubscriptions.hasAccess({ product: "remove-ads" });

 Parameters:

-query: string | { tier: string }— access key from your publisher-managed offer.
+query: string | { product: string }— the product handle authored on your product.

 Returns: